focal55/TiEventKit/README.md

 ## Supports

 * iOS 4.0+
-* Titanium SDK 2.1.3.RC
+* Titanium SDK 3.4.1.GA

 ## What can I do with this module?

-For moment, you can create Events in user default calendar.
+You can create Events in user default calendar and set the Event Alarm if desired.
 In iOS 6, the user will be asked by permissions to access her calendar.
 In iOS 5, you don't need user permissions.

 Each event have this attributes: